Wilhelm Furtwängler: Herbert von Karajan

 The Nazi leaders searched for another conductor to counterbalance Furtwängler.
 A young, gifted Austrian conductor now appeared in Nazi Germany: Herbert von Karajan.
 Karajan had been a member of the Nazi Party since 1935, and was much more willing to participate in the propaganda of the new regime than Furtwängler.

 Furtwängler had attended several of Karajan's concerts, praising his technical abilities but criticizing his conducting style.
 At the time, Furtwängler did not view Karajan as a serious competitor.
 However, this perception changed when Karajan conducted Fidelio and Tristan und Isolde in Berlin in late 1938.
 Göring, recognizing an opportunity, decided to take the initiative.

-The music critic Edwin von der Nüll, with Göring's support, wrote a review of these concerts titled "The Karajan Miracle," a deliberate reference to the famous article "The Furtwängler Miracle" that had catapulted Furtwängler to fame as a young conductor in Mannheim.
+The music critic Edwin von der Nüll, with Göring's support, wrote a review of these concerts in the Berliner Zeitung am Mittag titled "The Karajan Miracle" ("Das Wunder Karajan"), a deliberate reference to the famous article "The Furtwängler Miracle" that had catapulted Furtwängler to fame as a young conductor in Mannheim.
 Von der Nüll enthusiastically championed Karajan, declaring, "A thirty-year-old man creates a performance for which our great fifty-year-olds can justifiably envy him."
 To drive the comparison home, Furtwängler's photograph was printed alongside the article, making the reference unmistakable.

 The article was part of a broader campaign targeting Furtwängler.
 The Nazi press denounced him as "a man of the nineteenth century" with outdated political ideas, accusing him of failing to understand and accept the "new order" in Germany.
 The relentless criticism became unbearable for Furtwängler.
 To address the situation, he obtained a pledge from Goebbels to put an end to the attacks.

 However, the episode significantly weakened Furtwängler's position.
 He realized that if he were to leave Germany, Karajan would immediately be appointed conductor of the Berlin Philharmonic.
 This realization marked the beginning of an intense and enduring hatred and contempt for Karajan, which persisted until Furtwängler's death.
 He often refused to refer to Karajan by name, instead calling him simply "Herr K."

 Hitler, for his part, expressed the opinion that while Furtwängler might be the better conductor, it was essential to keep Karajan "in reserve."
 This was because Furtwängler was deemed "not politically trustworthy."